OmdenaAI/omdenalore_open/README.md

-# omdenalore_philippines
+# OmdenaLore - Philippines Local Chapter Challenge

-OmdenaLore library built by and for the Philippines local chapter
+This library contains the open-sourced compilation of the challenge codebase during the **Philippines Local Chapter Challenge**.